tovmeod/anaf/README.md

 For those coming from Tree.io:
 ==============================
-You can drop in this on a current Tree.io installation, for now I use the same models to ease moving, for any change on a model migrations migrations will be provided
+You can drop in this on a current Tree.io installation, for now I use the same models to ease moving, for any change on a model migrations migrations will be provided.

+You will need to update your settings in settings.py, Anaf uses similar naming but with its own prefix ('ANAF_')

 Current status:
 =============